 Australia is set to become the first nation in the world to draft legislation which would protect consumers from digital marketing scams.
-The Australian Small Business and Family Enterprise Ombudsman’s Kate Carnell announced her intention to take action against SEO consultants who intentionally mislead clients.
+The Australian Small Business and Family Enterprise Ombudsman’s Kate Carnell announced her intention to take action against consultants doing SEO in Australia who intentionally mislead clients.

 Carnell’s agenda is a landmark undertaking.
 No country to date regulates digital marketing scams.